alberthun/legacy-sense-docs/guides/002-sdks/002-android-sdk.md

 ## How to use Indoor location providers
 Reach SDK support Indoor Atlas as the indoor location provider.
-To use Indoor Atlas with your application, you need to option the API Key and API secret from [Indoor Atlas](https://indooratlas.freshdesk.com/support/solutions/articles/36000050559-creating-applications-and-api-keys).
-Once the key is optained, you can put the values in your Android manifest
+To use Indoor Atlas with your application, you need to obtain the API Key and API secret from [Indoor Atlas](https://indooratlas.freshdesk.com/support/solutions/articles/36000050559-creating-applications-and-api-keys).
+Once the keys are obtained, you need to put them in your Android manifest as meta values.
 ```xml
 <meta-data
     android:name="com.indooratlas.android.sdk.API_KEY"